aziobrow/anagram_api/README.md

 - `rake db:setup`
 - `rake db:create db:migrate`

 If you'd like to run the Ibotta-provided anagram_client test suite, please do so before taking the next step to load the dictionary.
 I made the choice to utilize a uniqueness validation on words in the dictionary (because after all, dictionaries don't repeat words), and the setup of the test suite will attempt to post duplicate words each time.
-Also for that reason, the first test of that suite is skipped, because it attempts to re-post the same words that are created in the test setup.
+Also for that reason, the first test of that suite is skipped, because it attempts to recreate the same words that are created in the test setup.

 - If you'd like to load the default dictionary with all 200K+ words, run `rake initialize_dictionary`.
-Please be advised that doing so takes a significant amount of time.
-As an alternative, you may also choose to load a fixture file with 100 words by running `rake initialize_fixture_dictionary`.
+Please be advised that doing so requires a significant amount of time.
+As an alternative, you may also choose to load a fixture file with 50 words by running `rake initialize_fixture_dictionary`.

 # Special Considerations

 I chose to make `Word` the underpinning model for this project in order to protect the integrity of the data.
 Words are case-insensitively validated (e.g., you cannot add both 'Test' and 'test' to the database), and no special characters are allowed (e.g. 'test!').
-Using the `Word` model also allowed me to utilized some convenient tools for filtering, deleting, etc.
+Whitespace is also not supported at this time (e.g., 'this test'), although that might be an interesting feature for anagrams in the future.
+Using the `Word` model also allowed me to utilize some convenient tools for filtering, deleting, etc.

 # Organization